microsoft/coyote/docs/tutorials/tasks/first-concurrency-unit-test.md

 ```

 Does the above implementation look reasonable to you?
 Can you find any bugs?
 And how can you
 convince yourself of the absence of any bugs in the above program?

-Let's write a unit test to test
-this code.
-In production, `IDbCollection` is implemented using a distributed NoSQL database.
-To keep
+Let's write a unit test to test the `AccountManager` code.
+In production, `IDbCollection` is
-things simple during testing, we can just replace it with a mock.
-The following code shows such a
+implemented using a distributed NoSQL database.
+To keep things simple during testing, we can just
-mock implementation:
+replace it with a mock.
+The following code shows such a mock implementation:

 ```c#
 public class InMemoryDbCollection : IDbCollection
 {